amd/amd-lab-notes/README.md

 The repository containing all lab notes and associated code examples can be found at [https://github.com/AMD/amd-lab-notes](https://github.com/AMD/amd-lab-notes).
 We hope that our pedagogical examples will inspire readers to accelerate their application code even further.

+If you have any questions or comments, please reach out to us on GitHub [Discussions](https://github.com/amd/amd-lab-notes/discussions)